-The stipend for research and teaching assistants for the nine-month academic year 2020-21 is $22,000 (20 hours a week) plus health insurance.
-Health insurance is covered for the full twelve months and has a monetary value of $4,137.60.
-You can find out more regarding health insurance policies here.
+The stipend for research and teaching assistants for the nine-month academic year 2023-24 is $26,575.00 (20 hours a week) plus health insurance.
+Health insurance is covered for the full twelve months and has a monetary value of $4,740.60.
+You can find out more about health insurance on the Graduate Student Health Insurance page.
 All students holding an RA or TA position will have their in-state tuition covered.
 Students with a guarantee of funding will have their full tuition covered.

 There are often opportunities for Full-time summer employment on a research project if the opportunity is available (this is not guaranteed).
 The rate for summer $1,085/week (40 hours) for 10 to 12 weeks.

 Alternatively, during the summer students can gain professional experience through paid internships at companies in the Research Triangle area or in other parts of the country.